trilitech/tezos-developer-docs/src/pages/advanced-topics/formal-verification/formal-verification-on-tezos/index.md

 ---
 id: general
-title: Generalities
+title: Formal Verification on Tezos
-authors: Frank Hillard
+authors: Frank Hillard (Cardashift), Sasha Aldrick (TriliTech)
 ---

-Formal verification is a complex task but made possible and easier on Tezos smart contracts with proof assistant tools (such as _Coq_) and Michelson conception choices.

-## All about trust

-The main trait of the blockchain is that it ensures the execution of transactions without a trusted third-party.
-The deployment of smart contracts re-introduces a trusted party (the one who wrote the smart contracts).
-Tests can be done but nothing ensures the completeness (all situations of execution) of these tests.

-A bug in a smart contract would destroy the trust.

-The formal verification consists in proving mathematically that a smart contract possesses properties described in its formal specification.
-The mathematical proof is formal so its correctness can be verified automatically.

-The trust is based on the **existence of a proof** for a smart contract and the **understanding of the formal specifications** of the smart contracts.
-The formal specification of a smart contract describes without ambiguity the properties of the program.

-## What is the formal verification on Tezos smart contract

-The formal verification on Tezos smart contracts consist on:
-- describing formal specifications of the expected behavior of the smart contract
-- translating the smart contract, its formal specifications and specification of the language itself into a proof assistant language.
-- writing a proof.
-In the proof assistant, one can manually (or assisted by solvers tools) produce a formal proof that the smart contract comply to the given specifications.
-- publishing this proof in order to allow anyone to verify automatically that the smart contract comply to its specifications.

-## Formal verification made possible

-Formal verification is a complex task but made possible on Tezos smart contracts with Michelson conception choices.

-Indeed the Michelson language has been designed in order to take the formal verification into account.
-It is done by:
-- introducing typing system on a stack-based language for facilitating formal verification.
-- preventing JUMP instructions which make the formal verification more complex
-- prevent floating-point number (because of overflow and rounding)
-- less execution error with explicit failure (e.g. division by 0)

-## Formal verification benefits

-There is a real benefit to be able to prove the behavior of a smart contract, (i.e. to verify that a smart contract complies to some specifications).

-Generally speaking, smart contracts have specific characteristics making them more bound to be verified than other common programs:
-- Due to the blockchain context, a smart contract is not intended to be modified (hard to modify once deployed), and thus can be proven once and for all.
-- particularly relevant when financial transfers are at stake (bug causing the loss of a token).
-- Proofs can be verified automatically without a trusted third-party.
-The proof process is aligned with the decentralization concept.
-- smart contracts are short , thus it is not too hard to write a proof
-- smart contracts are executed in a well-defined context (protocol Tezos) which relatively separated, thus facilitating the formal verification.

-> This compliance can be verified by anyone for a given smart contract and proof.

-## Which tools

-Many proof assistants can be used to translate a smart contract into a formal definition and formalize its specifications and its compliance to these specifications.

-- Nomadic Labs provides Mi-Cho-Coq, a library for the _Coq_ proof assistant.

-- Archetype language integrates directly information concerning formal verification (based on Why3, may automatically produce the proof). specifications are written in the smart contract.

-- K-Michelson is based on K-framework which is a generic tool for specifications and proofs languages.
+Smart contracts, though most are relatively simple, are prone to bugs like any program.
+However, within the context of a blockchain, it can be hard for a developer to predict and test for all the interactions and externalities possible.
+As a consequence, this can lead to critical bugs which can and has led to the loss of funds.

+One of the great benefits of Tezos is the ability to formally verify smart contracts.
+Tezos makes this formal verification possible for smart contracts with the design of Michelson and with tools such as [Coq](/developers/docs/advanced-topics/formal-verification/coq/) and the [Mi-Cho-Coq library](/developers/docs/advanced-topics/formal-verification/michocoq).

+## Trust & Formal Verification

+A blockchain ensures the execution of transactions without a trusted third-party.
+The deployment of smart contracts re-introduces a trusted third-party (the smart contract developer).
+Testing is possible but ensuring the quality and completeness of these tests is difficult.
+As such, smart contracts can be hard to trust, especially with the amount of critical bugs that have occurred.

+Formal verification consists of proving mathematically that a smart contract possesses the properties described in its formal specification.
+This mathematical proof is formal so its correctness can be verified automatically.
+In this case, trust is based on the **existence of a proof** for a smart contract and the **understanding of the formal specification** of the smart contract - this describes, without ambiguity, the properties of the program.

+### The Formal Verification Process on Tezos

+The formal verification process on Tezos for smart contracts consists of:

+- **describing** the formal specification of expected behaviour
+- **translating** the smart contract, its formal specification and the specification of the language itself into a proof assistant language.
+- **writing** a proof using a proof assistant.
+This can be done manually (or assisted by solvers tools) to produce a formal proof that smart contract complies with the given specification.
+- **publishing** this proof to allow anyone to verify automatically that the smart contract does indeed comply with its specification.

+### How does Tezos make Formal Verification possible?

+The [Michelson](/developers/docs/tezos-basics/smart-contract-languages/michelson/) language has been designed to take formal verification into account:

+- introducing a typing system on a stack-based language
+- preventing JUMP instructions which would make the formal verification more complex
+- not supporting floating-point numbers (because of overflow and rounding)
+- avoiding execution errors with obvious failures (e.g. division by 0)

+Generally speaking, smart contracts also have specific characteristics making them more suited to being verified than other common programs:

+- most smart contracts are not intended to be modified, therefore only requiring one proof for its lifetime.
+- proofs can be verified automatically by anyone, without a trusted third-party, which aligns well with the ethos of decentralisation
+- smart contracts are relatively short, making proof writing easier
+- smart contracts are executed in the well-defined context of the Tezos protocol
+- formal verification is particularly relevant when financial value is at stake.

+## Proof Tooling

+There are many proof assistants available to translate a smart contract into a formal definition, formalize its specifications and ensure its compliance with these specifications:

+- [Mi-Cho-Coq](/developers/docs/advanced-topics/formal-verification/michocoq), a library for the [Coq](/developers/docs/advanced-topics/formal-verification/coq/) proof assistant.

+- The [Archetype](/developers/docs/tezos-basics/smart-contract-languages/archetype/) language has some native support formal verification (based on [Why3](**ADD LINK**)).
+The specification can be written directly within the smart contract.

+- [K-Michelson](**ADD LINK**) is based on K-framework which is a generic tool for specifications and proof languages.

 ### Coq and Mi-Cho-Coq

 #### Coq

-Initially developed by Thierry Coquand, _Coq_ [[1]](/formal-verification/modeling-theorem#references) is a proof assistant designed to develop mathematical proofs, and especially to write formal specifications, programs, and proofs that programs comply to their specifications.
+[Coq]() is a proof assistant designed to develop mathematical proofs, and especially to write formal specifications, programs, and proofs that programs comply to their specifications.

 Specifications, programs, and proofs are formalized in the _Coq_ language called _Gallina_, which follows the _Calculus of Inductive Constructions_ (CIC).